protonemedia/laravel-splade-docs/x-link.md

 ## Transform all anchors

-If you don't want to use the `Link` component, but want Splade to transform all `<a>` elements, you need to update the plugin options in the `app.js` file:
+If you don't want to use the `Link` component but want Splade to transform all `<a>` elements, you need to update the plugin options in the `app.js` file:

 ```js
 createApp({ render: renderSpladeApp({ el }) })